Javid-Sadigli/Simple-Authentication-Project/README.md

 ```

 ## Usage
-For running the project, be sure that you are in the main project directory (same folder with app.js files).
+For running the project, be sure that you are in the main project directory (same folder with app.js file).
 Then run the following commands :
 ```
 npm install
 npm start